DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 1. [Download](https://github.com/DaniloNovakovic/chrome-dynamic-bookmarks/archive/master.zip) or clone current repository
 1. Navigate to the downloaded folder and run `yarn install` in the console (ex. cmd/terminal/PowerShell).
 This repo expects **Yarn 1.22.22** (see `packageManager` in [`package.json`](package.json); [Corepack](https://nodejs.org/api/corepack.html) can enforce it).
    (Note: you will need to have [node.js](https://nodejs.org/en/) installed on your computer)
-1. Once dependencies are installed, run `yarn build` to create a production build (or `yarn dev` for a development build)
+1. Once dependencies are installed, run `yarn build` to create a production build
+1. For development, run `yarn dev` to keep rebuilding the unpacked extension into `build/` as source files change
 1. On your browser search page type in (navigate to) `chrome://extensions/`
 1. In the now opened `chrome://extensions/` page turn on the developer mode
 1. Expand the Developer dropdown menu (if needed) and press `Load unpacked` button
 1. Navigate to the downloaded/cloned local folder of this repository, select `build` folder and click Ok
 1. Assuming there are no errors, the extension should load into your browser

+### Build notes

+- The extension now builds with Vite and writes the unpacked output to `build/`.
+- HTML source templates stay in `public/` and are transformed into `build/popup.html`, `build/bookmarkManager.html`, and `build/options.html` during the build.
+- The manifest is generated from `public/manifest.json` with `version` and `description` injected from `package.json`.

 ## Introduction